 Shaana Levy and Uraaz Bahl

-The movie leaves you filled with different emotions but above everything we are left with a large admiration for this young girl and hope for the future of India’s girls, even though the road seems very long.
+The Ladies First documentary leaves you filled with different emotions but above all with a large admiration for this young girl.
+And also hope for the future of India’s girls, even though the road seems very long.